How do words on a script page translate into images posted and shown all over a screen?

 If you have that killer idea for a movie but aren’t sure how to put those thoughts in your head into a cohesive story document, you’ve definitely come to the right place.

-Filmmaking is a visual medium wholly unique from other forms of storytelling, and scriptwriting is, by extension, totally different from other forms of writing.
-Your script can’t waste time and precious page real-estate telling your readers about what’s happening; you need to be showing them by literally describing the actions on screen.
+Filmmaking is a visual medium wholly unique from other forms of storytelling, and screenwriting is, by extension, totally different from other forms of writing.
+Your movie script can’t waste time and precious page real-estate telling a your reader about what’s happening; you need to be showing them by literally describing the actions on screen.

 The best place to start is by building your own storytelling roadmap, better known as an outline.
-Even broader than that, it’s important to plan out your story — describe all of the characters, create a top-to-bottom timeline, brainstorm various scenes or themes — before beginning the actual writing.
+Even broader than that, it’s important to plan out your story — describe all of the characters, write out a top-to-bottom timeline, brainstorm various themes — before beginning the actual writing.